 It is the responsibility of the manufacturer or importer to identify and communicate the hazard(s) of each chemical they produce or sell.
 It is up to the user (you) to understand the information provided on the label and in the Safety Data Sheet (SDS)

 The GHS is all about communicating hazards to users.
 Pictograms are pictures that represent a concept.
 The GHS uses nine pictograms to visually alert users to the chemical’s hazard class.
 GHS pictograms, along with the hazard classes they cover, are shown in Figure 1.
-For more information, please read ‘what should I know – GHS’ and ‘what should I know – Ochim’
+For more information, please read the “what should I know” series that provide extended information about GHS classification and labelling.

 - Organic peroxide